Sahilb315/AtomixDB/README.md

 -   [Golang](https://golang.org/dl/) (version 1.17 or later)
 -   [Git](https://git-scm.com/downloads)
--   A Unix-like operating system (e.g., Linux, macOS).
+-   Linux operating system.
 AtomixDB has been developed and tested on systems like NixOS.

 ### Clone the Repository